tests and demonstrations of limits of human observation

 When a situation contains conflicting information, people can misperceive the situation.
 Identical center-circles appear differently sized, horizontal parallel lines are perceived as sloping, and nonexistent black dots are seen in linear crosshairs.

-Try this test of business logos, which is based on the principles of perception discussed in the Visual Resources on this webpage.
+Try these tests of business logos, which are based on the principles of perception discussed in the Visual Resources on this webpage.

 What do you see in each logo?
-Study the logo, and then read the answer.
+Study each logo, and then read the answer.

-This test is quick, and can be shown to a jury or used with witnesses to demonstrate limits to observation and judgment, awareness, memory, and perception.
+These tests are quick, and can be shown to a jury or used with witnesses to demonstrate limits to observation and judgment, awareness, memory and perception.

 What do you see in the TOSTITOS logo?
 If you look at the center of this logo, you can see two people enjoying a Tostitos chip with a bowl of salsa.
 This logo conveys an idea of people connecting with each other. |